 Generally, people will tell you to opt for a firm mattress.
 To a certain degree, that generally holds true.
 But a firm mattress isn’t always the best option.
 Try out a few different mattresses of varying levels of firmness.

 My two cents as far as firmness is concerned is this: Purchase a mattress that is just a bit firmer than you’d like.

-Mattresses naturally break-in over time.
+Mattresses naturally break in over a period of time.
 There’s no such thing as a “pre-shrunk” mattress.
 That new mattress will be noticeably softer within just a few months – and be just right.

 4.)
 Don’t be too selective at first